-covers commode chairs as durable medical equipment (DME) when ordered by a doctor for use in your home if you're confined to the bedroom.
+covers commode chairs as durable medical equipment (DME) when your doctor orders them for use in your home if you can’t use a regular toilet.

 If your supplier accepts

 applies.
 Medicare pays for different kinds of DME in different ways.
 Depending on the type of equipment:

 You may need to rent the equipment.

 You may need to buy the equipment.

 You may be able to choose whether to rent or buy the equipment.

 Medicare will only cover your DME if your doctors and DME suppliers are enrolled in Medicare.
 Doctors and suppliers have to meet strict standards to enroll and stay enrolled in Medicare.
 If your doctors or suppliers aren’t enrolled, Medicare won’t pay the claims submitted by them.